Urgent Crisis: College Mental Health Needs Attention

 I’ve reported on similar crisis situations in other sectors, but the scale at which mental health issues are affecting university students is unprecedented.

-What’s more, my extensive research has found that students in the are three times more likely to experience mental health problems than the general population.
+What’s more, my extensive research has found that students in the UK are three times more likely to experience mental health problems than the general population.

 This is a trend that’s echoed in the US, where a 2018 study showed that anxiety disorders among college students had increased by 5.6% in just five years.